-Varicella for Healthcare Providers
+Varicella for Healthcare Professionals

 The Rhode Island Department of Health encourages providers to confirm every varicella diagnosis by performing laboratory testing.
 In Rhode Island, 95% of children ages 19-35 months have received one or more doses of varicella-containing vaccine, so most cases of varicella occur in vaccinated children.